Easy Wild Rice Stuffing

 Steps 3&4 to make wild rice stuffing.

-A square white casserole dish with wild rice stuffing, garnished with a fresh rosemary sprig.
-A plate and fork and next to the casserole.
+A square white casserole dish with wild rice stuffing on a white and red striped napkin.

 Expert Tips